MindFlavor/YoctoScheduler-core/README.md

 ## Testing

 Here are some testing REST commands you can send to your YoctoScheduler instance.
 All the commands are server-agnostic so there is no difference based on which server instance you pick.
-Also note this samples use the linux curl command line tool.
-You can download a copy for Windows from [wingw.org](http://www.mingw.org/) but some commands migth require some tweaking as windows and linux handle special characters differently.
+Also note this samples use the Linux curl command line tool.
+You can download a copy for Windows from [wingw.org](http://www.mingw.org/) but some commands might require some tweaking as windows and Linux handle special characters differently.

 ### Secret